Metalsofa/CSdir/README.md

 This script does nothing other than file management, conversion, and navigation; it does not interfere with or aid in software development.

-Presently it only supports one CSCI class at a time; this will
+Presently it only supports one CSCI class at a time.

 ## Installation ##
 In bash, type the following commands from whatever directory you wish to install this to (mine is in the root because I'm lazy)